-It is well established that Earth's Lower Thermosphere-Ionosphere (LTI) region is generally not in thermal equilibrium, or, in other words, that $T_e > T_i > T_n$, where T_e , T_i and T_n represents the electron, ion and neutral temperatures respectively (see, e.g., Pfaff (2012)).
+It is well established that Earth's Lower Thermosphere-Ionosphere (LTI) region is generally not in thermal equilibrium, or, in other words, that $T_e > T_i > T_n$ , where $T_e$ , $T_i$ and $T_n$ represents the electron, ion and neutral temperatures respectively.
 The reason behind this expectation is that, whereas ions are heated by the electrons, they are cooled by conduction and collisions with the neutrals.
-The heat transferred to the ions is dependent on the electron temperature and the mean ion mass, or equivalently the H+ fraction and the plasma density.
-The cooling of ions is dependent on the neutral density.

-The heat source could be influenced by the particle precipitation and frictional heating at high latitudes.
+The heat transferred to the ions is dependent on the electron temperature and the mean ion mass, or could be influenced by the particle precipitation and frictional heating at high latitudes.
 The overall process of energy transfer between species, and the processes by which solar photon (in particular EUV) energy is stored as electron and ion energy, and is subsequently transferred to the neutrals, has been reviewed, e.g., by Richards (2022).